Britain's FTSE recovers from two-week low as banking stocks rally

 “Aviva is clearly on a far better footing than it has been for many years, in our view.
 But we are relatively cautious around buying into a dividend growth story when sustainable capital generation appears low relative to peers and growth initiatives are yet to be clearly articulated,” UBS analyst, James Shuck, said in a note.

-Oil and gas stocks also rallied after the price of brent continued to rise, while mining stocks benefited from a gain metals prices, which were lifted by the ECB stimulus measures.
+Commodities-related stocks also supported the index after the price of oil jumped.

+Likewise mining stocks were also among the gainers as metals prices were lifted by the ECB stimulus measures.